MohamedMagdy840/jenkins-task/README.md

 # jenkins-task
-Jenkins task that build dockerfile from this repo and push it to private docker repo
+Jenkins task that build dockerfile from this repo and push it to private docker repo.